Redefining education

 Our outstanding offer

-The school follows a topic based curriculum which helps teaching and learning become more interesting, relevant and motivating.
+We follow a topic-based curriculum which helps teaching and learning become more interesting, relevant and motivating.
 This approach enables pupils to make connections, transfer knowledge and build their understanding and confidence.
-This has ultimately resulted in continuity and comprehension of topics being more thorough, whilst pupils are able to apply critical thinking as they identify, categorise, compare and find themes.
+This has ultimately resulted in continuity, and comprehension of topics being more thorough, whilst pupils are able to apply critical thinking as they identify, categorise, compare and find themes.
+For example, Year 7 pupils may read How to Train Your Dragon in English, and in their Design Technology (DT) classes they create wooden dragon toys, reinforcing what they’ve learned.
+This cross-curricular approach helps make learning more cohesive and engaging.
+The topic-based curriculum sparks conversations and provides pupils with the opportunity to collaborate, share their ideas and take ownership of their learning, resulting in the strong development of knowledge, skills and meaningful learning experiences.

 Therapy